Environmental & Social Justice

 - We continue to support the Alternative Gift Market in partnership with the First Presbyterian Church as a community effort.
 Alternative Gifts support humanitarian and environmental sustainability efforts around the world and in our local community.
 Our Cache Valley Community Alternative Gift Market is an annual effort to support fair trade, benefit people living in poverty and support universal education.

-- Quarterly donations of part of our collections to a ESJ cause – suggestions welcome to the CVUU Board of Trustees.
+- Quarterly donations of part of our collections to a ESJ cause – Our three main causes are the Cache Refugee and Immigrant Connection, CAPSA, and Logan Pride.

 - Our solar panels have produced 4.75 Megawatts from inception until April 2015 – a good start but we want more panels